sararemde/Regex-Tutorial/gist-template.md

 ### Greedy and Lazy Match

+In the given code for matching an email, there isn't a greedy or lazy match included

 ### Boundaries

+The metacharacter \b is an anchor like the caret and the dollar sign.
+It matches at a position that is called a "word boundary".
+This match is zero-length

 ### Back-references

+This expression does not have any back references

 ### Look-ahead and Look-behind

+Lookahead and lookbehind, collectively called "lookaround", are zero-length assertions just like the start and end of line, and start and end of word anchors explained earlier in this tutorial.
+The difference is that lookaround actually matches characters, but then gives up the match, returning only the result: match or no match.

 ## Author

+visit our github link: https://github.com/sararemde/Regex-Tutorial

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)